department-of-veterans-affairs/vagov-content/pages/covid-research-for-usability-testing-only.md

 <div class="va-introtext">

-As one of the nation's leaders in health research, we're joining the efforts to find ways to better prevent and treat COVID-19.
-Find out how you can help and what to expect if you volunteer.
+As one of the nation's leaders in health research, we're working to help find ways to better prevent and treat COVID-19.
+Find out how you can participate and what to expect if you volunteer.

 </div>

 <div class="feature">

-## Why should I consider volunteering to be part of this research?
+## Why should I consider being a participant in a VA COVID-19 research study?

-COVID-19 is caused by a new virus.
-So we have a lot to learn about how it affects different people and how to best prevent and treat it.
+Because COVID-19 is so new, we have a lot to learn.
 We can't learn without doing research.
-And we can't do research without volunteers to help.
+And we can't do research without people who volunteer to participate in research studies.

-**By being part of this research, you can help us:**
+**As a research study participant, you can help us:**
-- Better understand the unique needs of Veterans when it comes to COVID-19
+- Better understand how COVID-19 affects different people
-- Find ways to prevent or treat COVID-19 for you, your family, and your community
+- Find ways to prevent and treat COVID-19 for you, your family, and your community
-- Make sure vaccines and treatments work well in people of different ages, genders, races, and ethnicities
+- Make sure vaccines and treatments are safe and effective in people of all ages, genders, races, and ethnicities

 **You may also:**
-- Get access to a new vaccine or treatment before it's available to most people
+- Get early access to a new vaccine or treatment
-- Learn more about your health so you can better understand your risks and how to improve your health
+- Learn more about your own health
-- Receive more regular health check-ins with providers as part of your study visits
+- Receive more regular health check-ins as part of your study visits

-### Sign up for our COVID-19 research volunteer list
+### Sign up for our volunteer list

-If you're at least 18 years old, you can sign up for our COVID-19 research volunteer list.
-You don't need to be a Veteran or enrolled in VA health care.
 If we think you may be eligible for a study, we'll contact you to tell you more about it so you can decide if you want to join.

 <p><a class="usa-button" href="https://preview.uxpin.com/5521dc071a06a238c2efffd575d5d79a3694f2fa#/pages/131029738/simulate/no-panels">Sign up for our volunteer list</a></p>

+**Note:** You must be at least 18 years old to participate.
+You don't have to be a Veteran or enrolled in VA health care.

 </div>

 ## What is health research, and why is it important?